Softmod: Softmods for video game consoles

-Softmods for PlayStation / PsOne
+PlayStation/PSOne

 The original PlayStation can be softmodded with the TonyHax exploit.
 The exploit is compatible with all North American and European consoles except the launch model (SCPH-100x), but is not compatible with Japanese consoles.
 It is also compatible with early versions of the PlayStation 2 (SCPH-3900x or older), although only for booting PS1 discs.
 TonyHax can be booted either with a gamesave exploit (usually Tony Hawk's Pro Skater 2, 3, or 4, hence the name, but several other games are also supported), or except on the PS2, directly from a specially-flashed memory card.
 The exploit allows the console to boot homebrew, foreign-region games, and CD-R copies.
 Some PlayStation models are partially incompatible (slow load times, skipping audio and video) with phthalocyanine CD-Rs, preferring the older standard cyanine discs.
 TonyHax is not a permanent exploit; the drive is re-locked when the console is powered off or rebooted, requiring the user to re-load the exploit every time a CD-R or foreign game is booted.

 An older method was to boot an original legitimate disc with the lid close sense button held down, quickly swap the disc with a CD-R copy or foreign disc, remove that disc and reinsert the original, and then swap for the CD-R or foreign disc again.
 This had to be carefully timed, and if done incorrectly could damage the drive or disc(s).